BasharHazbar/Driving-Vehicles-And-Licensing-Department-DVLD-Project/README.md

       The Third is Issue The License and Pay the fee.
       - and also There is Local Driving License Management with filter and CRUD Opration and Person History Licesne
- b.
-Issue International Driving License Service:-
+ - Issue International Driving License Service:-
     - Firstly the applicant Apply For this Servise and pay the fee and Issue the License.
     - There is International Driving License Management with filter and show details the License and Person History Licesne
- c.
-Renew Local Driving License Service:
+- Renew Local Driving License Service:
       The Applicant Apply for this service and pay the fee and Then will Issue new Licesne with another Number
- d.
-Replacment Local License For Damage and Lost Servise:
+  - Replacment Local License For Damage and Lost Servise:
     The Applicant Apply for this service and pay the fee and Then will Issue new Licesne with another Number
- e.
-Datained And Release The License Service:
+ - Datained And Release The License Service:
       If the Ploce Datained The License and Determine the Fan amount the applicant will apply for Release License and pay the servise fee and the Datained fan